-Communities in which most people are subsistence farmers with little or no income are at a disadvantage when affected by typhoons, tsunamis, landslides and fires.
+Communities in which most people are subsistence farmers with little or no income are at a disadvantage when affected by cyclones, tsunamis, ash falls, landslides and fires.
 They must repair their own homes with whatever materials are available in the environment, and wait for new crops to grow in their subsistence gardens.
-After a severe disaster, such as Super typhoons Bopha and Haiyan, emergency food supplies and tents will be provided by the National Emergency Management Office or by NGOs such as Red Cross, families, friends, and private citizens
+After a severe disaster, such as Cyclone Pam, emergency food supplies and tents will be provided by the National Disaster Management Office or by NGOs such as Red Cross.